cyrneko/Zorin-InKult-Management-Scripts/Rewrite/README.md

 ./InKultWritten.sh -h
 ```

-you should then get an output something like this (just, yours would be colored):
+you should then get an output something like this (just that yours would be colored):
 ```
  ___       _  __     _ _     ____       _
 |_ _|_ __ | |/ /   _| | |_  / ___|  ___| |_ _   _ _ __